|Glimpsing and engaging the potential of all children|

 While many museums have statements about valuing and respecting children, even the firmest beliefs in children as capable and competent encounter contrary forces, images, and messages about them in and outside the museum.

 For starters, we have long been underestimating children because of their size, their short attention spans, their physical activity, and everything they have yet to learn.
 Over the last 40 years of research on children, however, we have found out not children’s weaknesses and problems, but their capabilities and assets.
-Research tells us that children are born knowing a lot about the world and other people; that long before they can read or write, they have extraordinary powers of imagination and creativity; that they start understanding the mind at around 3-5 years.
+Research tells us that children are born knowing a lot about the world and other people; that long before they can read or write, they have extraordinary powers of imagination and creativity; that they start understanding the mind before the age of 2.
 Everyday observations of children confirm they are always on the verge of something new.

 |Everyday, children are on the verge of something new.|